 The analysis of the Bank's equity deficit indicates that the main components that contributed to the deficit are expenses in respect of exchange rate differentials which over said years aggregated approximately NIS 50 billion and expenses in respect of using monetary absorption instruments which aggregated approximately NIS 76.5 billion.
-In contrast, gains from foreign exchange reserves in said years totaled approximately NIS 70 billion, bringing the gap between gains from foreign exchange reserves and expenses in respect of monetary absorption instruments, excluding losses on exchange rate differentials, to some NIS 6 billion only19.
+In contrast, gains from foreign exchange reserves in said years totaled approximately NIS 70 billion, bringing the gap between gains from foreign exchange reserves and expenses in respect of monetary absorption instruments, excluding losses on exchange rate differentials, to some NIS 6 billion only.
 This trend of reducing the gap between the gains from foreign exchange reserves and the cost of monetary instruments has continued in recent years with the growth in the portfolio's volume (and related income), the increase in the portfolio's equity component whose yield is higher, and the decrease in interest expenses on the monetary instruments as a result of the reducing of BOI's interest rate in recent years to 0.1 percent in the context of the accommodative monetary policy.
 The effect of the exchange rate differentials is large and volatile and due to the appreciation of the shekel in 2016 has continued to contribute to increasing the Bank's equity deficit.
-Other results, which mainly comprise various interest expenses, general and administrative expenses and banknote printing expenses, contributed approximately NIS 16.5 billion to the deficit.
-In contrast, income from the Government (bonds and deposits) mitigated the accumulated deficit by approximately NIS 10.4 billion.
-Figure 12 presents the development of the main loss components of the deficit on an annual basis, from 1999 when the deficit was first created.

-19 This calculation only consists of realized gains and excludes unrealized price revaluation differentials.
+&lt;sup>19 This calculation only consists of realized gains and excludes unrealized price revaluation differentials.